Yemen transition tainted by ‘immunity’ deal

 The deal was welcomed by international governments, but sparked protest from some Yemenis who oppose it, calling for Saleh and other officials to stand trial for their role in abuses.

-Armed Saleh supporters opened fire on a group of unarmed protesters marching against the deal from the protest camp known as Change Square in Sana’a today.
+Armed Saleh supporters opened fire on a group of unarmed protesters marching against the decision from the protest camp known as Change Square in Sana’a today.
 At least five were killed by gunshot wounds to the head, neck and chest, and dozens more were wounded.
 Security forces were reported to have been spotted but did not attempt to intervene to stop the attacks.

 Over the past 10 months, more than 200 people have been killed and thousands injured as security forces and armed Saleh supporters attempted to quell mostly peaceful pro-reform protests in Sana’a and elsewhere.